reven0n/tp/docs/UserGuide.md

 This changes contact #1's phone and email.

 **Important:** You can find the index of the contact in the displayed contact list.
-The index should be a positive integer.
+The index should be a positive number.

 <box type="warning" seamless>